 1.1 Support level definitions

-Arm Compiler 6 is built on Clang and LLVM technology.
+Arm Compiler for Embedded 6 is built on Clang and LLVM technology.
 Therefore, it has more functionality than the set of product features described in the documentation.
 The following definitions clarify the levels of support and guarantees on functionality that are expected from these features.

 Identification in the documentation